Public Exhibition of the Jubilee Stadium Precinct Master Plan and Plan of Management

 December 2025

-Council has been working with the NSW Department of Planning, Housing and Infrastructure (Crown Lands) to finalise the draft Plans.
+Council worked with the NSW Department of Planning, Housing and Infrastructure (Crown Lands) to finalise the draft Plans.

 In reviewing the draft Plans, Crown Lands recommended an alternate categorisation of land to the ‘General Community Use’ category Council had endorsed.
 Instead, Crown Lands suggested dividing the precinct into three different categories based on what each area is used for: